jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 1 - single user text mode
 3 - multi-user text mode
 5 - multi-user graphical mode
-6 - runlevel
+6 - reboot
 The command to get the current runlevel is "runlevel".
 * What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
 * What are the steps to add a user to a system without using useradd/adduser?
 * What is MAJOR and MINOR numbers of special files?
+Answer: The MAJOR number of a special file specifies the driver associated with the device.
+The MINOR number is used only by the driver specified by the MAJOR number.
+Other part of the kernel don't use it.
+It is common for a driver to control several devices and the minor number provides a way for the driver to differerentiate among them.
+The MAJOR and MINOR numbers applies to both character and block devices.
+From *Linux Device Drivers*

 * Describe the mknod command and when you'd use it.
+Answer: mknod is originally used to create char and block devices that populate /dev.
+With introduction of udev, this is seldomly used in recent Linux.

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
 * Describe how 'ps' works.